woodenshoe-wi/rox-filer-1/README.md

 save the auto of display_style, huge icon 96 -> 128,
 use system 'rox' icon,
-make relative sym links from 'realpath'
+make relative sym links from 'realpath', titlebar's AT, bookmarks, window-move, menu-customize, icon from arch official package, thumbs dir to .cache, move positon the 'follow sym links',

 ROX-Filer